sucho-archiving/sucho-archiving.github.io/browsertrix.md

 If webpages fail to load and timeout, you may need to manually set browsertrix to a longer timeout limit by adding to the end of your command `--timeout 300`.
 Timeouts are tricky, so if you can't get it working, make a comment and move on to another open item.

 ## Final Step: Uploading the WACZ file
 The directory that has your *crawl-config.yaml* file will generate a *crawls* directory the first time you run the command to crawl a site.

-To find the WACZ (archive) file, open that *crawls* folder, then the *collections* folder.
-Inside *collections*, you should see a folder for each of the sites you've crawled.
-Inside that folder is a .wacz file.
+To find the WACZ file containg the archive of the website, open the  *crawls* folder, then the *collections* folder.
+Inside *collections*, you should see a folder for each collection you've crawled.
+Inside the collection folder is a .wacz file.

-Upload that .wacz file along with associated metadata to our [WACZ uploads form](https://forms.gle/N18MxWgoHtPB2xpz8).
+Upload that .wacz file to our [WACZ uploads form](https://forms.gle/N18MxWgoHtPB2xpz8).

-Once you've submitted the Google Form, you're done!
+Once you've submitted the Google Form, you're crawl is complete!
 Thank you for your work.

-Please mark the row's status as "Submitted," and continue on to the next item.
+Please mark in the spreadsheet the row's status as "Submitted," and continue on to the next item.